Avalanche knock off Stars, force Game 7 in semifinal series

 Colorado drew even when defenseman Nikita Zadorov’s long wrister from the point found the mark with 31.1 seconds remaining in the first period.

-Stars goalie Anton Khudobin, back in nets because number-one netminder Ben Bishop is unfit to play, stopped 20 shots in his team’s second consecutive loss.
+Stars goalie Anton Khudobin, back in nets because No. 1 netminder Ben Bishop is unfit to play, stopped 20 shots in his team’s second consecutive loss.

 -Field Level Media